Amirhossein-karegar/Install-Mikrotik/README.md

 # mik-on-ubuntu
-install mik on ubuntu server
+install Mikrotik on an Ubuntu server by using a script